-7 years ago (um, wow!)
-I was a reading teacher in a K-5 building.
+Many, many years ago, I was a reading teacher in a K-5 building.
 We revamped our report cards that year to be very standards focused.
 Indicators based on the standards were broken apart into the report card and each received their own score which then made up the overall grade.
 One of the teachers came to me and said…”How do you grade fluency?”
 My oral reading fluency rubrics were born out of that question.

 At the time, all of the K-2 teachers were using DIBELS.
 However, this was the original DIBELS (before the accuracy rate was included).
 The teacher didn’t want to give the students’ grades just based on accuracy.
 She contemplated giving a percentage based on the students’ automaticity in relation to the norm.
 However, as she described, that score in no way reflects students reading more than the target to determine intervention.
 So, basically, if that was used, students would have been considered fluent readers as long as they weren’t in need of intervention.
 And while that’s not a crazy thought, it in no way incorporates how students sound, or if they read really, really quickly and made a ton of mistakes.
 I didn’t have a good answer, so I took to the internet.
 And found nothing.

-Click here to head to TpT to download the oral reading fluency rubrics for use for your students or your school, click the image below.
+Click here to head to TpT to download the oral reading fluency rubrics for use for your students or your school for free.